arsenische/bitcoinocracy/README.md

 ----

 * Background job to update bitcoin balances (e. g. `BitcoinAddress.all.each{|a|a.update_balance};Argument.all.each{|a|a.update_validity}`)
-* Decide how to handle multiple signatures from the same bitcoin address for/against the same argument
-* Pagination, search, compare arguments, social buttons, etc...
+* Pagination, search, compare arguments (A vs B), etc...
 * Optional user accounts?
 Compound arguments?
 Logical inference?